 Debugging Tools

-Many tools are available to help debug the Deephaven process executing your query.
-These tools require knowledge of Java; knowledge of Deephaven's internals is helpful.
+Many of these tools require knowledge of Java; knowledge of Deephaven's internals is helpful for more advanced debugging scenarios.

 Connect a remote debugger